vasilakisfil/Introspected-REST/README.md

 Another example is the **detached evolvability** of each MicroType's metadata, independently, given that the MicroType's semantics permit that.

 #### 9.3.4.
 Discovery of resource capabilities
-An Introspected REST API _should_ provide an **capabilities discovery** per resource that provides all the necessary information to the client to understand what it is possible to request from the API.
+An Introspected REST API _should_ provide **capabilities discovery** per resource that provides all the necessary information to the client to understand what it is possible to request from the API.

 #### 9.3.5.
-API bootstraping
+Client bootstraping
-An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all MicroTypes that are used API-wide along along with other informational data, like resources that can be accessed directly, that might be of interest to the client and ease the client's bootstrap.
+An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all MicroTypes that are used API-wide along with resources that can be accessed directly and in general, any information that could be of interest and could help the client to bootstrap faster.

 The location of this detailed list should be in the conceptual _root_ resource/URL of the API.